elisoncrum/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 > Body parameter

-> A request with values for all fields
+> An example request to query a single individual, with values for all fields

 ```json
 {